janeyx99/torch-release-notes/2.7.0/final.md

 m = prepare_pt2e(m, quantizer)
 ```

+### libtorch_python.so symbols are now invisible by default on all platforms except Apple (#142214)
+Previously, the symbols in libtorch_python.so were exposed with default visibility.
+We have transitioned to being more intentional about what we expose as public symbols for our python API in C++.
+After #142214, public symbols will be marked explicitly while everything else will be hidden.
+Some extensions using private symbols will see linker failures with this change.

 ### Please use `torch.export.export_for_training` instead of `capture_pre_autograd_graph` to export the model for pytorch 2 export quantization (#139505)

 `capture_pre_autograd_graph` was a temporary API in `torch.export`.
 Since now we have a better longer term API: `export_for_training` available (starting from PyTorch 2.5), we can deprecate it.